An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

 It was previously shown in \cite[Proposition 1]{barot2017concise} that a \emph{dilation} of this base set by a factor of $N$ results in an outer approximation of the aggregate flexibility set, i.e.,

-It is also straightforward to show that if the individual flexibility sets are identical, then this particular dilation of the given base set results in an exact expression for the aggregate flexibility set, i.e., $\Uset = N \Uset_0$.
+If the individual flexibility sets are identical, then this particular dilation of the given base set results in an exact expression for the aggregate flexibility set, i.e., $\Uset = N \Uset_0$.

 It is important to note that the base set, being defined this way, belongs to the family of \emph{generalized battery models} defined in \eqref{eq:indi_set}.
 In certain applications, it may be necessary to restrict the family of allowable transformations in \eqref{eq:trans} to those which are \emph{structure preserving}---i.e., transformations resulting in polytopes that are also generalized battery models.
-For example, independent system operators that manage wholesale electricity markets do not have the visibility or means to effectively optimize the operation of individual resources within a large aggregation.
-As a result, current market rules require load aggregators participating in the wholesale market to represent the collective capability of the individual resources under their control in the form of a single representative energy storage resource \cite{nyiso, caiso}.
+For example, independent system operators (ISOs) that manage wholesale electricity markets do not have the visibility or means to effectively optimize the operation of individual EVs within a large aggregation.
+As a result, current market rules require aggregators participating in wholesale markets to represent the collective capability of the resources under their control as a single representative resource that can be dispatched by the ISO \cite{nyiso, caiso}.
+This leads us to the following definition of structure-preserving transformations.